 Then, the girl appears on a balcony.
 It’s over.

 Back then I asked questions about the possibility of seeing her.
 They were denounced as not possible.
 I wondered why.
 Quite simply I had taken both the wrong approach and was caught between ongoing internal Kumari problems.

 The Kumari caretakers had become very protective due to the Bhaktapur Kumari scandal when she left the country.
-And due to the former King and current prime ministers controversial battle as to who should be blessed by the Kumari.
+Something antagonized by money hungry travel agents and tours.
+The second controversy was due to the former King and current prime ministers battle as to who should be blessed by the Kumari.
 The Prime minister won.

 A return visit to Nepal and uncovering the Kumari legend

-In my recent return to Nepal I thought again of capturing a photograph of the Kumari.
+In my subsequent return to Nepal I thought again of capturing a photograph of the Kumari.
+I had begun writing travel guides to Nepal and this became part of my research.
 I knew her caretakers would not let this happen for the sake of a humble tourists photograph.
 So I asked the right people and to cut everything short it was indeed possible.
 But … at a price.